 - Super easy + quick to make with just a few ingredients

 Should you give these vegan no-bake peanut butter cookies a try, please leave a comment and rating below and don’t forget to tag me in your Instagram or Facebook post with @elavegan and #elavegan because I would love to see your remakes! 🙂

 3-Ingredient Vegan Peanut Butter Cookies

 Peanut Butter Cookies

 - I recommend using a kitchen scale for this recipe.
-You can easily switch between US and metric measurements underneath the ingredient list.
 Check the step-by-step process shots and the video above in the blog post.

 - Soak pitted dates in hot water until they are soft (about 15 minutes).
 Skip this step if the dates you are using are already soft and juicy.
 Discard the water and pat dry the dates.

 - Rinse and drain one 15 oz can of white beans and pat dry them.
 Use only 175 grams (1 cup) of white beans and save the rest for a salad or any other savory dish.

 - Process all 3 ingredients in a food processor, scraping down the sides of the processor every 30 seconds or so.
 The dough will come together after about two minutes.
 Check the step-by-step photos above in the blog post.